-Only those categories that apply to the beneficial uses specified for each water-use classification are evaluated for the waterbodies in that classification.
+Only those categories that apply to the beneficial uses specified for each water-use classification are evaluated for the waters in that classification.
 For example, a waterbody classified C-1 would not be assessed for use support of drinking water supply or warm water fishery since neither category applies to the waterbody's designated beneficial uses.

 EPA considers fish consumption to be a beneficial use but Montana law does not recognize this use.
-Therefore, DEQ considers fish consumption when making aquatic life and fisheries, and recreation and aesthetics beneficial use-support determinations for 303(d) List purposes.
-State waters where fish consumption advisories are in effect are identified and discussed in the Montana 305(b) Report.
+Therefore, DEQ considers fish consumption when making aquatic life and fisheries, and recreation and aesthetics beneficial use-support determinations for impairment listing purposes.